malcolm-kee/kl-react/src/contents/privacy-policy.md

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to participate in our event.

-If you choose to participant our event, then you agree to the collection and use of information in relation with this policy.
+If you choose to participant in our event, you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the meetup.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ## Information Collection and Use

-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, and postal address.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, email, and postal address.
 The information that we collect will be used to contact or identify you.
+Personally identifiable information is commonly shared with third parties for administrative purposes including but not limited to building security registration and event attendance.

 ## Log Data